roioteromorales/java_algorithms/README.md

 You can test by running *ArrayTester.java*.

 ## Linked Lists
+A [linked list](https://en.wikipedia.org/wiki/Linked_list#Singly_linked_list) is a linear data structure made up of a collection of nodes, with one pointing to the next in sequence.

 ### SingleLinkedList.java
 This is an implementation of generic single linked lists.
+Each node only references the next node.

 ### DoubleLinkedList.java
 This is an implementation of generic double linked lists.
+This furthers the functionality of a single linked list by implementing a reference to the previous node in addition to the next node.

 You can test both types of linked lists by running *LinkedListTester.java*.
-Methods include: add, insert, remove, get, set, size, toString.

 ## Cryptography

 ### Caesar.java

 This [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher) implementation can encrypt/decrypt a string by passing it to the *crypt method* with a key (negative key for decryption).
 You can test by running *CryptoTest.java*.

 ## Miscellaneous